 - Program Compliance - During the affordability period, building owners will be required to submit tenant income certifications on an annual basis to DHCD and will be subject to property inspections.

 - Grant Repayment - Affordability restrictions are not released if the grant is repaid or the property is sold.
 Repayment of funds will be required for property owners that do not maintain required affordability and or incur additional health hazards during the affordability period.

 SMALL BUILDING PROGRAM APPLICATION

-Contact Brian White at [email protected] or 202-442-7275 to set up a pre-application meeting to discuss the program, the program requirements, and how to complete the application.
+- Contact Brian White at [email protected] or 202-442-7275 to set up a pre-application meeting to discuss the program, requirements, and how to complete the application.

 The portal below is only for those who have already completed their pre-application meeting.
 Applications should be submitted in a zipfile and uploaded below.